 Photo: Barbara Banks Photography

 Melon was raised in upstate New York and has been a competitive swimmer since age 7.
 She received a B.S. in Exercise Science and Nutrition from the University of Massachusetts/Amherst and an M.S. in Exercise Physiology from the University of Michigan.
 She coached women’s and men’s swim teams at Keene State College in New Hampshire as a graduate student, and was an assistant coach of the women’s swim teams at Harvard, Michigan, and University of California/Berkeley.
-After thinking about it all for two years as a chauffeur / administrative assistant for an orthopedic surgeon in Berkeley, CA, she opened her swim school in 1983 because adults in swimming lessons were stuck: they were afraid, and they weren’t learning.
+After thinking about it all as a chauffeur / administrative assistant for an orthopedic surgeon in Berkeley, she opened her swim school in 1983 because adults in traditional swimming lessons were afraid and they weren’t learning.

 For fun, it’s swimming, SCUBA diving, kayaking, and riding her bike.
-She has taken her graduates diving to Hawaii, Bonaire, Belize, Fiji, Tahiti, the Maldives, Bali, Southeast Sulawesi, Cozumel, and Honduras.
+She has taken her graduates diving in Hawaii, Bonaire, Belize, Fiji, Tahiti, the Maldives, Bali, Southeast Sulawesi, the Caymans, Turks & Caicos, US Virgin Islands, Cozumel, and Honduras.

 Miracle Swimming leased that pool for 3 years (right).
-Then, the owners wanted it back.
+Then, the owner wanted it back to build a school.